 Ecological globalization refers to the increasing integration of the world’s ecosystems due to human activity.
 It has occurred through many different mechanisms, including the following:

-- Technological advances such as pollution and climate change.
+- Technological advances (e.g., pollution and climate change)

 10 benefits of globalization

-Though controversial at times, there have been many benefits of globalization, both on the large scale and small scale.
+Though controversial at times, globalization has had many benefits, both on the large scale and small scale.

 Here are some of the benefits of globalization that proponents have observed.